bruceythegoosey/Acer-C720-Hackintosh/README.md

 *PS2 codes can also be mapped to [HID](https://github.com/1Revenger1/VoodooPS2/releases) instead of ADB using a custom SSDT.
 I may detail this process later.

+*An alternative to using SSDT-PLUG-ALT is flashing a [modified version](https://ethanthesleepy.one/macos/) of Coreboot and using the normal SSDT-PLUG from SSDTTime.

 ### Kexts
 | Kext | Notes | Download |
 |----------|----------|----------|